bundabrg/GeyserLink/docs/custommessages.md

 and how to serialize to an ObjectNode.

 !!! note
-    Note that the Response does not need to define a channel or subchannel.
+    The Response does not need to define a channel or subchannel.

 ### Putting it together